project-neon/NeonFC-SSL/README.md

 # SSL Neon FC

-This repo contains a pre-alpha version of all the main code needed to run Project Neon's RoboCop SSL intelligence.
+This repo contains the initial version of all the main code needed to run Project Neon's RoboCop SSL intelligence.

 ## Communication between modules